eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/windows.rst

     Run colcon within a Visual Studio prompt.
     To do so, launch a *Developer Command Prompt* from the search engine.

 #.
-Create a :code:`DDS-Recorder` directory and download the :code:`.repos` file that will be used to install
+Create a :code:`DDS-Record-Replay` directory and download the :code:`.repos` file that will be used to install
     |eddsrecord| and its dependencies:

     .. code-block:: bash

-        mkdir <path\to\user\workspace>\DDS-Recorder
+        mkdir <path\to\user\workspace>\DDS-Record-Replay
-        cd <path\to\user\workspace>\DDS-Recorder
+        cd <path\to\user\workspace>\DDS-Record-Replay
         mkdir src
-        wget https://raw.githubusercontent.com/eProsima/DDS-Recorder/main/ddsrecorder.repos --output-file ddsrecorder.repos
+        wget https://raw.githubusercontent.com/eProsima/DDS-Record-Replay/main/ddsrecordreplay.repos --output-file ddsrecordreplay.repos
-        vcs import src --input ddsrecorder.repos
+        vcs import src --input ddsrecordreplay.repos

     .. note::